Xunnamius/project-utils/packages/plugin-lint/README.md

 - ⛔ Errors when `package.json` contains the `files` field but its array is missing `"/dist"`, `"/LICENSE"`, `"/package.json"`, or `"/README.md"` elements
 - ⛔ Errors when `package.json` is missing the `exports["./package"]` or
-  `exports["./package.json"]` field paths, or if they point to files that do not exist
+  `exports["./package.json"]` fields, or if they point to files that do not exist
 - ⛔ Errors when missing `LICENSE` or `README.md` files
 - ⛔ ⹋ Errors when an unpublished git commit has "fixup" or "mergeme" in its